“a good story is a good story regardless of the medium”Emmy-award winning actress Uzo Aduba talks about season 3 of Orange is the New Black.

 When the chips come down, I think the level of crazy Morello [played by Yael Stone] shows, I mean, you really don’t know how deep that pool goes.
 Everybody else you can kind of see the extent but I don’t think you can with her.
 I wouldn’t want to mess with her, or Vee if she was still around.

-[Laughs] It wasn’t really frustrating because I get to sing all time in my house!
+Ha ha, it wasn’t really frustrating because I get to sing all time in my house!
 But I thought it was really interesting the way they played that story out, becuase you see Norma all season long without saying a word and then they give her a voice at that moment, it was fantastic.

 You worked in theatre before you took on this role.
 How different is it going to a set everyday in comparison to the stage?

 I was really excited, but as we got nearer to the start of filming I got really nervous thinking about what it was going to like without rehearsal for example.
-It’s my favorite part of theatre.
+It’s my favourite part of theatre.
 What I really learned out of doing our show - and I can only speak for our show as I haven’t done anything else - but I think I can now say that a good story is a good story regardless of the medium.

 What was the strangest thing about being on a set?